Azure/Azure-Sentinel/Parsers/ASimFileEvent/ARM/FileEventMicrosoftSysmonFileCreated/README.md

 # Windows Sysmon ASIM FileEvent Normalization Parser

 This template deploys the ASIM FileEvent schema parser for Windows Sysmon.
-The parser is a part of the Azure Sentinel Information Model.
+The parser is a part of the Azure Sentinel Information Mode.

 The Azure Sentinel Information Mode (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Azure Sentinel workspace.